MatiasNAmendola/oophp/README.md

 Databases and object oriented PHP
 ====================================
-This is the repository for the courseDatabases and object oriented PHP at Blekinge Technology Institute "BTH".
+This is the repository for the course databases and object oriented PHP at Blekinge Technology Institute "BTH".
 This repository contains the exercises and the final project for this course.
 Kmom01-07 is the course exercises and the Kmom08-10 is the project.